Important Notes

 - Default Configuration: This tutorial assumes the host computer's CAN network is already configured.

-- Fly System Users: If using a Fly host computer running Fly-FAST or Fly-Armbian system, CAN is configured by default (rate 1Mbps).
+- Fly Users: If using a Fly host computer running the Fly-FAST system, CAN is configured by default (rate: 1Mbps).

-- First-time Users: Please be sure to read the tutorial below first: CAN Configuration Tutorial
+- First-time Users: Please read the tutorial below first: CAN Configuration Tutorial

 Connect via SSH

-- Ensure the host computer is properly connected to the CAN network devices.
+- Ensure the host computer is properly connected to the CAN network device.

-Result Display Status Description Next Steps Application: KlipperDevice is flashed with Klipper firmware Can use this ID directly Application: CANBOOTorKatapultDevice is in Bootloader mode Needs to be flashed with Klipper firmware before use Total 0 uuids foundNo devices found Please check the following:
+Result Display Status Description Next Steps Application: KlipperDevice is flashed with Klipper firmware.
+This ID can be used directly.
+Application: CANBOOTorKatapultDevice is in Bootloader mode.
+Needs to be flashed with Klipper firmware before use.
+Total 0 uuids foundNo devices found.
+Please check the following:

 1. Is the CAN network configured correctly?

-3. Is the ID already used in the configuration?
-(Need to comment it out, save, power off, and restart)Loading...About Duplicate IDsIf a device ID is already configured in
+3. Is this ID already used in the configuration?
+(Need to comment it out, save, power off, and restart.)Loading...About Duplicate IDsIf a device ID is already configured in

 printer.cfg, it will not appear in the search results.
-To search again, please:- Comment out the device ID in the configuration file.
+To search for it again, please:- Comment out that device ID in the configuration file.

 - Save the configuration and restart Klipper.